elliott-maguire/elliott-maguire/README.md

 ### Projects

-- Smartian Space (closed source), a network of microservices & PWAs build with DRF and React, respectively
+- Smartian Space (closed source), a network of microservices & SPAs build with DRF and React, respectively
 - Cirrus (closed source), an architecture of many small containerized Go services running from a few DO Droplets
 - Bricks (open source), linear atomic change tracking for flat datasets
 - Saleshouse (open source), a web tool for tracking Salesforce report change histories